SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Data-Types.md

 **Snake-case** is another naming convention, which combines words by:

-* using an underscore as a separator of the words `_`
+* Using an underscore as a separator of the words `_`
-* removing all spaces
+* Removing all spaces
-* each element's initial letter usually lowercased within the compound
+* Each element's initial letter usually lowercased within the compound
-* the first letter either upper or lowercase:
+* The first letter either upper or lowercase:

 ```js
 let users_count;